Tobias-Kohn/pyPMatch/doc/DESTRUCTURING.md

         return None
 ```

 ## Concluding Remarks

-Note that deconstruction is always based on a class.
-That is, even if the object that is deconstructed in pattern
+Note that the extraction is always based on a class.
+That is, even if the object that is de-constructed in pattern
-matching has a `__unapply__`-method, it will never be used.
+matching itself has a `__unapply__`-method, it will never be used.
 The reason for this is simple: if we used the
 `__unapply__`-method on a specific object, there is absolutely no telling what the returned values _mean_.
 If we base it on classes/types instead, we _know_ that `Email` returns the user name, and the server.

-The deconstruction of objects is taking place in a function `unapply`, which resides in
+The de-construction of objects is taking place in a function `unapply`, which resides in
 [match_template.py](../pmatch/match_template.py).
 It takes an object, and a class as arguments, and then goes through
 the following sequence:
 - If the class has an `__unapply__`-method, that method is called, and its result is returned.
 In this case, there
-  is no other deconstruction attempted.
+  is no other extraction attempted.
 However, if the `__unapply__`-method returns the value `NotImplemented`,
-  _pyPMatch_ does continue with the deconstruction process (I am not sure if there really is a use case for this,
+  _pyPMatch_ does continue with the extraction process (I am not sure if there really is a use case for this,
   though).
 - If the given object is an instance of the given class, the following are tried:
-    - If the class is one of the builtin types like `int`, or `str`, there is no further deconstruction done, but
+    - If the class is one of the builtin types like `int`, or `str`, there is no further extraction done, but
       the empty tuple is returned;
     - If the class (!) has an attribute `_fields`, which is a tuple of strings, the respective attributes of the
       object are read, and then returned as a tuple.
 If one of the attributes is missing, `None` is returned instead;